PatternPal/PatternPal/docs/dev/recognizers/patterns/bridge.md

 **Concrete Implementations**
 1. (mid) is an implementation of the `Implementation` interface or inherits from the `Implementation` abstract class
-2. if `Implementation` is an abstract class it should override it's abstract methods
+2. (mid) if `Implementation` is an abstract class it should override it's abstract methods

 **Refined Abstraction** optional
 1. (low) inherits from the `Abstraction` class